top of page

 Program Director

-Dr Joseph Kado
+Dr. Joseph Kado

 joe.jpg

-paediatrician, and past President of Pacific Paediatric Association and collaborated in Pacific RHD control.
-Pre-PhD he led the Fiji MHMS RHD Control Program, and is a technical advisor for Cure Kids-MFAT support for the RHD Control Program Fiji.
+long-acting penicillins to improve secondary prophylaxis of RHD.
+He is a pre-eminent Pacific paediatrician, and past President of Pacific Paediatric Association and collaborated in Pacific RHD control.
+Pre-PhD he led the Fiji MHMS RHD Prevention and Control Program and has continued as a technical advisor for Cure Kids-MFAT support for the Fiji Program.

 Program Manager